 15. Learn to compromise with each other.

-It doesn’t have to be your way all the time.
+It can’t be your way all the time.

 16. Forgive each other when you make a mistake.

 And learn to not repeat the same mistake over and over again.

 Your spouse can only take so much; they have their limits.
 This is also a way to build trust.